 (2) Involuntary disenrollments are initiated by the Naval War College as a result of student failure to meet deadlines or academic standards.
 Prompt return of books and compliance with course deadlines is essential to ensure adequate availability of course materials for other students.

 a.
-A student who voluntarily disenrolls will be given consideration for reenrollment upon receipt of a written request.
+A student who voluntarily disenrolls will be given consideration for reenrollment without prejudice.

 b.
 In those cases of involuntary disenrollment, each request will be considered on its own merits.
 Reenrollment requests in this case must be by letter to the Director including an explanation of circumstances involved.